mfreema5/Thesis/Fall-2014/notes/Inclusion of practical impact in current metrics.md

 ##Altmetrics

-The only existing metrics within informetrics that might already include practical impact are those that are usually called “altmetrics”
+The only existing metrics within informetrics that a likely to include practical impact are usually called “altmetrics”

->Altmetrics is the study of the mentions (i.e. likes, shares, comments, tweets, blog posts, bookmarks, saves, recommendations, etc.) of scientific outputs in social web tools such as Facebook, Twitter, Wikipedia, blogs, news media, and reference management tools. ([CWTS](http://www.cwts.nl/Home))
+>Altmetrics is the study of the mentions (i.e. likes, shares, comments, tweets, blog posts, bookmarks, saves, recommendations, etc.) of scientific outputs in social web tools such as Facebook, Twitter, Wikipedia, blogs, news media, and reference management tools. (**CWTS**)

 ###CWTS